2nd Division (South Vietnam): 1972

-In January 1972 General Phan Hoa Hiep replaced General Nguyễn Văn Toàn as commander of the division.
+In January 1972, General Phan Hòa Hiệp replaced General Nguyễn Văn Toàn as commander of the division.

-During the Easter Offensive of May 1972 the 4th Regiment was moved north to reinforce the Mỹ Chánh Line northwest of Huế.
+During the Easter Offensive of May 1972, the 4th Regiment was moved north to reinforce the Mỹ Chánh Line northwest of Huế.
 The PAVN 2nd Division mounted diversionary operations in Quảng Ngãi Province which were countered by the division.

-On 18 August 1972 following an artillery barrage by 130mm guns the PAVN 711th Division attacked and captured Quế Sơn town and Firebase Ross, including 15-20 of the then secret TOW missiles among the abandoned equipment.
+On 18 August 1972, following an artillery barrage by 130mm guns the PAVN 711th Division attacked and captured Quế Sơn town and Firebase Ross, including 15-20 of the then secret TOW missiles among the abandoned equipment.
 The division's 5th Regiment troops defending Ross were said to have failed to carry out their mission.
 On 24 August the 5th Regiment commander, Colonel Nguyen Van Lu and a battalion commander, were arrested for their role in losing Ross and it was reported that as many as 2,500 ARVN troops remained unaccounted for.
-On 25 August Brigadier general Phan Hoa Hiep was relieved of command for the loss of Firebase Ross, which was described as the worst South Vietnamese defeat since the height of the Easter Offensive with the division rendered temporarily combat ineffective.
-Hiep was replaced by Colonel Tran Van Nhut, the province chief of Bình Long province.
-An investigation found that Hiep "lacked experience in divisional command" and his performance was compared to that of 3rd Division commander General Vũ Văn Giai who was held responsible for the disintegration of that division after the First Battle of Quảng Trị.
-A U.S. adviser said that Nhut's promotion was "clearly based on merit."
+On 25 August, Brigadier general Phan Hòa Hiệp was relieved of command for the loss of Firebase Ross, which was described as the worst South Vietnamese defeat since the height of the Easter Offensive with the division rendered temporarily combat ineffective.
+Hiệp was replaced by Colonel Trần Văn Nhựt, the province chief of Bình Long.
+An investigation found that Hiệp "lacked experience in divisional command" and his performance was compared to that of 3rd Infantry Division commander General Vũ Văn Giai who was held responsible for the disintegration of that division after the First Battle of Quảng Trị.
+A U.S. adviser said that Nhựt's promotion was "clearly based on merit."

-The division fought heavy actions in southern Quang Tin and Quang Ngai Provinces in late 1972.
-In late September the 5th Regiment and the 77th Ranger Battalion failed in a tardy effort to save Tiên Phước District Town in Quang Tin Province, but the town was subsequently recaptured by the 2nd Regiment, 3rd Division.
+The division fought heavy actions in southern Quảng Tín and Quảng Ngãi in late 1972.
+In late September the 5th Regiment and the 77th Ranger Battalion failed in a tardy effort to save Tiên Phước District Town in Quảng Tín Province, but the town was subsequently recaptured by the 2nd Regiment, 3rd Division.
 Meanwhile, reinforced by the 4th Tank Ballalion, the 78th Ranger Battalion, and the 2nd Ranger Group, the division's 4th and 5th Regiments cleared the PAVN 52nd Regiment, 2nd Division and elements of the PAVN 3rd Division from Mộ Đức District and Đức Phổ, two important towns on Highway 1.
 After participating in the Tiên Phước success, the 6th Regiment returned to the division from the 3rd Division and, with the 1st Ranger Group, operated east of Highway 1 in the Batangan Peninsula and around My Lai.
 An attempt by the 5th Regiment to retake the highland district town of Ba Tơ, was unsuccessful.
-Opposing the division in Quang Ngai were the PAVN 1st, 52nd and 141st Regiments of the 3rd Division from its bases in northern Binh Dinh Province.
+Opposing the division in Quảng Ngãi were the 1st, 52nd and 141st Regiments of the PAVN 3rd Infantry Division from its bases in northern Binh Dinh Province.